TjGanesh/Hire-tribble/README.md

-# HIRE-TIDDLE
+# HIRE-TRIBBLE

-Hire-Tiddle is a management tool to handle the recruiting process for people handeling recruiting.
+HIRE-TRIBBLE is a management tool to handle the recruiting process for people handeling recruiting.
 This App allows the user to look and organise the candidates on different criteria.

 # REQUIREMENTS: